 It should be noted that nounal word combinations may have a complicated structure, with the noun subordinating not only certain parts of speech but also prepositional groups, non-finite forms and predicative units: the book for you to read.

 However, the most typical attribute in word combinations of the type contains the preposition of that may have quite diverse meanings.
-Thus, if the noun denotes an action, the preposition of may mark subject or object relations.
+Thus, if the noun denotes an action, the preposition of may mark subject orrelations.
 For example, the word combination the punishment of the criminal means that somebody punished the criminal.
 Consequently, there are object relations between the modifier and the modified, since the criminal denotes an object of the action expressed by the modified noun the punishment.
 On the other hand, the word combination the escape of the criminal conveys different relations between the modifier and the modified, since the doer of the action, expressed by the noun escape, is expressed by the noun criminal.
 This word combination may be transformed into the predicative construction The criminal escaped, which reveals subject relations between the head and the attribute.

 In regressive and progressive nounal word combinations, dependent elements are traditionally identified as attributes regardless of the meaning conveyed.
 Though there used to be a tendency to distinguish in such constructions between attributes and objects, this approach, however, did not receive much support.
 As a result, elements, subordinated to nouns, are treated as attributes.